-We are all becoming more familiar with cremation these days as the cremation rate increases in the U.S. and more people opt for cremation as a disposition alternative to a burial.
-But people are not yet familiar with the term ‘direct cremation’.
+We are all becoming more familiar with cremation these days as the cremation rate increases in the U.S., and more people opt for cremation as a disposition alternative to a burial.
+Direct cremation is becoming a popular option for more families, largely because there is a trend towards choosing “simple” and affordable service alternatives.
+A decade ago, few people were familiar with the term “direct cremation” and instead would ask for a simple or basic cremation.

 What is a Direct Cremation?

-A direct cremation sometimes referred to as an immediate cremation, is when a cremation is performed with minimal services from a funeral home and no service is conducted.
+A direct cremation, sometimes called an immediate cremation, is when a cremation is performed with minimal services from a funeral home and no service is conducted.
 It is what is known in the funeral trade as a very basic cremation disposition.

-Many funeral homes package a direct cremation offering and glamorize it with such names as A Simple Tribute, A Family Farewell, A Simple Goodbye, The Legacy Farewell, & Simply Farewell.
-These names all symbolize a minimal service, minimal fuss disposition package – something many of us are opting for today!
+Many funeral homes package a direct cremation offering and glamorize it with names such as A Simple Tribute, A Family Farewell, A Simple Goodbye, The Legacy Farewell, and Simply Farewell.
+These names all symbolize a minimal service, minimal fuss disposition package—something many of us are opting for today!

 Saving money on the cost of a casket